nalgeon/pokitoki/README.md

-# ChatGPT Telegram Bot
+# Humble GPT Telegram Bot

-This is a Telegram chat bot built using the ChatGPT (GPT-3.5 or GPT-4) language model from OpenAI.
+This is a Telegram chat that uses the GPT language models from OpenAI.

 Notable features: